Data-Bear-HB/River-Otters-in-Oregon/README.md

    -Observataions of otter tracks often took place in the strip of undeveloped land between two bodies of water (for instance between the Columbia River and Heron Lake on Sauvie Island)

-   -the user who made the highest number of otter observation records was [BearTracker](https://www.inaturalist.org/people/beartracker), Kim Cabrera. ...hold for applause...
+   -the user who made the highest number of otter observation records was [BearTracker](https://www.inaturalist.org/people/beartracker), Kim Cabrera. (...hold for applause...)

    -Examination of otter scat photos (INSERT PHOTO HERE) show an abundant crayfish shells, indicating crayfish are a common river otter food.

+c.**IN SUMMARY**
-c. **Actionable information**: If you're looking to observe river otters in Oregon, many were spotted in these areas:
+**Actionable information**: If you're looking to observe river otters in Oregon, many were spotted in these areas:

 Portland Area: Whitaker Ponds, Bybee Lake, Hayden Island, and Force Lake (a pond in Heron Lakes Golf Course).

 Coast Populations:

-Rivers with many sightings: Deschutes, Columbia
+Rivers with many sightings: Deschutes, Columbia, Rogue

 Southern Oregon: